View your recent subscribers

-- Many people thought that they were unsubscribed from a channel because videos were not appearing in their Home tab.
-When we looked into these cases, we found that they were still subscribed to the channel and had never been unsubscribed.
-The Home tab is designed to show you videos that we think you'll be most interested in watching.
-You're not guaranteed to see all videos from your subscriptions on the Home tab, but you can find a complete list in the Subscriptions feed.
+- Many people thought they were unsubscribed from a channel because videos were not appearing in their Home tab.
+When we looked into these cases, we found they were still subscribed to the channel and had not been unsubscribed.
+The Home tab is designed to show you videos that we think you're most interested in watching.
+You’re not guaranteed to see all videos from your subscriptions on the Home tab, but you can find a complete list in the Subscriptions feed.

 - Some creators assumed that specific viewers had been unsubscribed because the subscriber didn't show up in their channel's Subscribers List.
 This list only shows subscribers who have chosen to make their subscriptions public.
 Subscriptions are private by default.

-- When you upload a video, we publish it to the Subscriptions feed as quickly as we can.
+- When you upload a video, we publish it to the Subscriptions feed as fast as we can.
 Usually, it should take only a few minutes or less.
 Making this work as fast as possible is a huge priority for the Subscriptions team.
-In the last six months, we've cut down publishing time by two thirds.
+In the last 6 months, we’ve cut down publishing time by two-thirds.

-Why are my subscribers telling me that my videos aren't showing up in their Subs feed?
+Why are my subscribers telling me my videos aren’t showing up in their Subs feed?

 Unless you change your distribution options, we publish every video to the Subscriptions feed.
 When we hear complaints from viewers that they aren’t seeing videos there, it's usually for one of two reasons:

-- If you're subscribed to a lot of channels, it's easy to miss something.
-Many viewers have dozens (even hundreds!) of subscriptions.
-Sometimes, the video that you're looking for may be hard to find among lots of other subscription videos.
-If channels that you're subscribed to post frequently, it's possible that older videos will not appear in the Subscriptions feed.
+- If you're subscribed to many channels, it’s easy to miss something.
+Many viewers have dozens — even hundreds! — of subscriptions.
+Sometimes, the video you’re looking for may be hard to find among lots of other subscription videos.
+If channels you're subscribed to post often, it's possible that older videos will not show in the Subscriptions feed.

-- It's important to note that although all videos appear in the Subscriptions feed, they don't all appear in the Home tab.
+- It's important to note that although all videos show in the Subscriptions feed, they don't all show in the Home tab.
 The Home tab shows videos that we think you as a viewer are most interested in watching right now.
-It isn't guaranteed that videos from your subscriptions will show up there.
+It isn’t guaranteed that videos from your subscriptions will show up there.

 If it seems like something else is happening, you can send us feedback and we'll look into it.

-Generally, it's normal to see fluctuations in your subscriber count.
+Generally, it's common to see fluctuations in your subscriber count.
 If it seems that your subscriber count has changed or dropped, it could be for one of these reasons:

 - Viewers are subscribing and unsubscribing to your channel normally.

 - We've removed spam subscribers from your channel.
-If impacted, you'll see an alert in YouTube Studio.
-Learn more.
+If impacted, you'll get an alert in YouTube Studio.

 - We’ve removed closed accounts from your channel.

-- The affected accounts were either closed by the user, or terminated by YouTube due to a policy violation.
+- The affected accounts could have been closed by the user, or terminated by YouTube due to a policy violation.

-If subscriber changes seem like they're outside the normal fluctuation rate, it could be due to a known issue.
-If you believe that you're experiencing a problem outside the normal rate of subscriber count fluctuations, you can report an issue.
+If subscriber changes seem like they're outside the average fluctuation rate, it could be due to a known issue.
+If you believe you're experiencing a problem outside the average rate of subscriber count fluctuations, you can report an issue.